CiscoDevNet/FastLaneSelfServe/README.md

 ```
 tshark -a duration:500 -i en0 -e frame.number -e wlan.qos -e wlan.qos.priority -e ip.src -e ip.dst -e ip.dsfield.dscp -e ip.len -Tek > /tmp/tshark/data/logs.data
 ```

+Note: This will run tshark and do a packet capture for 500s.
+For the demo scenario, you can start the tshark just before every demo and then stop if after that.
+This will also help to keep the network dump small.

 - Go to http://0.0.0.0:5000 for the demo